 The term Shinrin-Yoku (Forest Bathing) was first used in Japan in the 1980s when it was recognised that an antidote to our hectic, high-tech, high-stress lifestyles was sorely needed.
-Find out more about Forest Bathing in my review on Sussex Bloggers.
+Find out more about Forest Bathing in my review on Hello Sussex.

-Laugher, be it a load guffaw induced by your favourite sitcom, a quiet little giggle watching a reel on Instagram or even a ‘fake’ self-induced laugh is good for you.
+Laugher, be it a loud guffaw induced by your favourite sitcom, a quiet little giggle watching a reel on Instagram or even a ‘fake’ self-induced laugh is good for you.

-When you laugh you increase your intake of oxygen-rich air, stimulating your heart, lungs and muscles.
-Your brain releases endorphins, a natural chemical known to help relieve pain, reduce stress and improve your sense of well-being.
+When you laugh, be at spontaneously or consciously, you increase your intake of oxygen-rich air, stimulating your heart, lungs and muscles.
+What’s more, your brain releases endorphins, a natural chemical known to help relieve pain, reduce stress and improve your sense of well-being.

 Singing has many benefits from improving lung function to bolstering the immune system.
 And studies have shown that it relieves stress too, whether you are singing with a group or on your own.